Neve-Project/neve-ports/CONTRIBUTING.md

-# Contributing to nports
+# Contributing to neve-ports

-While Neve is not made of only `nports`, most people will probably want to contribute here.
+While Neve is not made of only `neve-ports`, most people will probably want to contribute here.

 ## Getting started